The Revenge of La Llorona

 The Revenge of La Llorona is an upcoming American supernatural horror film directed by Santiago Menghini and written by Sean Tretta.
-It is a sequel to the 2019 film The Curse of La Llorona and is based on the Latin American folklore of La Llorona, the film stars Monica Raymund, Jay Hernandez, Raymond Cruz, Edy Ganem, Martín Fajardo, Acston Luca Porto and Avie Porto.
-Cruz respiring his role from the previous film.
+It is a sequel to the 2019 film The Curse of La Llorona and is based on the Latin American folklore of La Llorona.
+The film stars Monica Raymund, Jay Hernandez, Raymond Cruz, Edy Ganem, Martín Fajardo, Acston Luca Porto and Avie Porto, with Cruz reprising his role from the first film.
 While it is not considered an installment in the franchise, the film takes place within The Conjuring Universe.

 The Revenge of La Llorona is set to be released in the United States by Warner Bros.
-Pictures.
+Pictures on February 26, 2027.